williamradaic/williamradaic.github.io/content/_index.md

 {{< twocol >}}

 Hi!
-I am an incoming PhD student in Economics at UC Berkeley.
+I am a PhD student in Economics at UC Berkeley.
 My current research focus is on theoretically-inclined Behavioral Economics and Political Economy.

-Since 2024, I have been a Pre-Doctoral Fellow in the Department of Economics at Harvard University, working under the supervision of [Prof. Matthew Rabin](https://rabin.scholars.harvard.edu/).
+I was previously a Pre-Doctoral Fellow in the Department of Economics at Harvard University, working under the supervision of [Prof. Matthew Rabin](https://rabin.scholars.harvard.edu/).
 I received my BA in Economics from the Sao Paulo School of Economics – FGV and my Bachelor of Law from the University of Sao Paulo, Brazil, in 2023.

 You can reach me via email at {{< mail >}}